ayrna/orca-python/README.md

 All experiments are run through configuration files, which are written in JSON format, and consist of two well differentiated
 sections:

-  - **`general-conf`**: indicates basic information to run the experiment, such as the location to datasets, the different datasets names to run, etc.
+  - **`general-conf`**: indicates basic information to run the experiment, such as the location to datasets, the names of the different datasets to run, etc.
   - **`configurations`**: tells the framework what classification algorithms to apply over all the datasets, with the collection of hyper-parameters to tune.

 Each one of this sections will be inside a dictionary, having the said section names as keys.